milomg/reactively/Reactive-algorithms.md

 so there's little work for the programmer beyond simply labeling reactive elements.
 The library's job is to efficiently figure out which reactive functions to run in responses to changes elsewhere in the graph.
-In this exmaple, our dependency graph is quite simple:
+In this example, our dependency graph is quite simple:

 <div align='center'>